-In the Middle East, it is common to see people greatly misuse this resource considering it free, taking a bottle, sipping it half and leaving it at the venue.
-These used and partially consumed water bottles are then collected and thrown away in municipal garbage bins from where it is collected and transported to Askar municipal landfill site located some 25 km away from the city center.
+It is common to see people greatly misuse plastic water bottles considering it free, taking a bottle, sipping it half and throwing it away.
+These used and partially consumed water bottles are then collected and thrown away in municipal garbage bins from where it is collected and transported to landfills and waste dumps.
 These water bottles thus have a high carbon footprint and represent enormous wastage of precious water source and misuse of our other fragile resources.
 In many cases, these water bottles are being littered around the commercial and religious places.

 Plastic water bottles are a common feature in our urban daily life.
 Bottled water is widely used by people from all walks of life and is considered to be convenient and safer than tap water.
 A person on an average drinks around 2.0 liters of water a day and may consume 4-6 plastic bottles per day.
 UAE is considered as the highest per capita consumer of bottled water worlwide.

 We need to understand that plastic is made from petroleum.
 24 million gallons of oil is needed to produce a billion plastic bottles.
 Plastic takes around 700 years to be degraded.
 90% of the cost of bottled water is due to the bottle itself.
 80% of plastic bottles produced are not recycled.

 Globally, plastic recycling rate is very low and major quantities of plastics are being disposed in the landfills, where they stay for hundreds of years not being naturally degraded.
 Recycling one ton of plastic saves 5.74 cubic meters of landfill space and save cost of collection and transportation.